Convoifilter: A case study of doing cocktail party speech recognition: Experimental setup

 \subsection{Model setup}

-In our experiment, we utilized an enhancement model comprising of four conformer layers with a hidden size of 1024.
-The STFT has a value of $n_{fft}=512$, while the hope size is set to 128.
-To encode the speaker, we employed either the x-vector (pre-trained model from pyannote's embedding\footnote{https://huggingface.co/pyannote/embedding}) or the i-vector (model from Mindslab-AI's VoiceFilter\footnote{https://github.com/mindslab-ai/voicefilter}), with $d_{emb}$ being either 512 or 256.
-The speaker encoder remained frozen throughout the training process.
-For the ASR model, we implemented the wav2vec2-base architecture which includes 12 hidden layers with a hidden size of 768.
-The threshold used in the joint training algorithm is -8.
+In our experiment, the ConVoiFilter model has 4 layer conformers with a hidden size is 1024, STFT has $n\_{fft}=512$, hope size is 128, speaker embedding is x-vector\cite{10.1007/978-3-030-59430-5_11} model has $d\_{emb}=512$.
+A speaker's embedding is calculated from multiple utterances of that speaker.
+For the ASR model, we use the wav2vec2-base architecture with 12 hidden layers; the hidden size is 768.